Monday to Friday

 100 %

-Beev recommends that you find out more beforehand on the prefecture's official website to find out which rules apply in your area.
-A simulator is also available on the portal to find out the price of a fiscal horse.
+Beev We therefore recommend that you find out more about the official prefecture website to find out which rules apply in your area.
+A simulator is also available on the portal to find out the price of the tax horse.

 Incentive tax depreciation for company electric vehicles

 There is a ceiling on the depreciation of electric vehicles.
-However, the depreciation threshold for an electric car is higher than for a combustion-powered vehicle.
+However, the depreciation threshold for an electric car is higher than that for a conventional car. thermal vehicle.

-For a Renault Zoé e-Tech emitting less than 20g CO2/km, the threshold is €30,000, while for an equivalent internal combustion vehicle it is €18,300.
+For a Renault Zoé e-Tech emitting less than 20g of CO2/km, the threshold is €30,000, while for an equivalent internal combustion vehicle the threshold is €18,300.

-Below is a table showing the maximum non-deductible depreciation for a passenger car purchased after 2022:
+Below is a table showing the ceilings for non-deductible depreciation for a passenger car purchased after 2022:

 30 000 €